HEAL/platform-documentation/docs/data_sharing_guidance.md

 The 2023 NIH policy defines scientific data that must be shared as "the recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings."
 This definition ties data sharing directly to your own analytic work (i.e., the data you share should permit someone to replicate your results) and includes not only data but other materials necessary for replication such as analysis code.

-Data repositories define open access data to be data which may be downloaded or accessed directly without a request and approval process.
-In contrast, controlled access data require that users submit a request which is then reviewed prior to granting approval (e.g., by a data access committee).
+Data repositories define _open access data_ to be data which may be downloaded or accessed directly without a request and approval process.
+In contrast, _controlled_ access data require that users submit a request which is then reviewed prior to granting approval (e.g., by a data access committee).
 If a dataset requires controlled access to protect confidentiality, we recommend creating a second version containing only a subset of the data that can be controlled access datasets.

+> A third category is _registered access_, which requires a user to register with a repository before downloading or accessing a dataset.
+This requirement is imposed by the repository (e.g., to track dataset usage), and does not typically represent a major impediment to data use.

 When packaging your dataset it can be helpful to keep your data sharing goal in mind.
 Two common goals are: